 Every little helps

-Data from the National Health and Nutrition Examination Survey was analyzed by the authors to reveal that – rather dramatically – those who did 30 minutes of moderate to vigorous exercise a day were less likely to die than those who got none by approximately one-third.
+Data from the National Health and Nutrition Examination Survey was analysed by the authors to reveal that – rather dramatically – those who did 30 minutes of moderate to vigorous exercise a day were less likely to die than those who got none by approximately one-third.
 Those who did 60 minutes a day were more than half as likely to die, and those that got 100 minutes or more were about 80% less likely to die than non-exercisers.

 Dramatic and foreboding as that may seem, it shows just how drastically your life can be extended by simply walking briskly for 30 minutes a day.